 - Make the peri-peri marinade: place all the ingredients in the bowl or small jar and mix until well combined.

 - Place the chicken in a large container or sealable plastic bag.
-Add the peri-peri marinade and move the chicken around until well coated with the marinade.
+Add 2/3 of the peri-peri marinade and move the chicken around until well coated with the marinade.
 Refrigerate for at least 30 minutes or overnight.
-Reserve marinade.

 - Heat a skillet over medium-high heat.
 Add butter and oil.
 Place chicken in the skillet and cook thoroughly until it reaches 165°F and nice golden color.
 Remove chicken from the skillet and set aside.